botpress/readme/docs/Get Started/build.md

 ## Chat with your bot

-You can chat with a preview of your bot using the Studio's Emulator on the right side of the screen.
+You can chat with a preview of your bot using the Emulator on the right side of the Studio.
 To start a conversation, just select **Test your bot**, or type a message into the text field:

 <Image align="center" src="https://files.readme.io/4e69484d0730f7adc249abbc3747eaae36733429c8a84b85939ebb78e1241a1c-Screen_Shot_2025-03-19_at_11.00.00.png" />